wikimedia/restbase-mod-table-cassandra/doc/SecondaryIndexes.md

 ```

 ### Writes
-- Write to `_ever` on each update (`_deleted` = null), using the TIMESTAMP
+- Write new index entries as part of a logged cassandra batch on each update
-  corresponding to the entry's tid (plus some entropy from tid? - check that
+  (`_deleted` = null), using the TIMESTAMP corresponding to the entry's tid
-  nanoseconds aren't all 0!) for idempotency
+  (plus some entropy from tid? - check that nanoseconds aren't all 0!) for
+  idempotency.
+Use local quorum consistency.
 - After the main write, look at sibling revisions to update the index with
   values that no longer match (by setting `_deleted`):
     - select sibling revisions: lets say 3 before, 1 after